-Business has an important role and responsibility to respect human rights around the world.
-From modern slavery to digital privacy, respect for human rights must be core to every business decision.
+Business has an important role and responsibility in building respect for human rights around the world.
+From modern slavery to digital privacy, the Center for Responsible Business believes human rights considerations must be core to every business decision.

 While many companies have established formal corporate responsibility and human rights programs, seldom do these programs have a seat at the table when critical business decisions are made—often with disastrous consequences for human rights.
 The Human Rights and Business Initiative (HRBI) was launched in 2015 to question the status quo and advance the concept of rights-aware, decision making in business.